smmbox4/a-serpbear_v4/README.md

 #### Screenshot capture configuration

 - **`SCREENSHOT_API` is now mandatory:** Set this environment variable to the API key provided by your screenshot vendor (for example [ScreenshotOne](https://screenshotone.com/)).
 The server refuses to load settings or queue screenshot jobs when the key is missing, returning 500-series API responses that explain the misconfiguration.
 Add the key to `.env.local`, your Docker secrets, or your deployment platform before launching the app.
+- **`NEXT_PUBLIC_SCREENSHOTS` toggles UI thumbnails:** Set this public flag to `false` if you want to skip requesting page screenshots.
+When disabled, the dashboard falls back to favicons, hides the reload button, and the thumbnail cache stays untouched on the client.

 #### How it Works